spettersson/splunk4patientprivacy/data_guide.md

 When onboarding logs from a new system, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
 This process is referred to as **index-time processing**, which occurs **between the moment that Splunk initiates parsing of the logs until they finally are written to disk**.
 Finally on disk, each individual log record should be reflected as a **single event**, where each event represents something that happened at a specific point in time.

-However, **log formats vary significantly** between systems—or even between different sources within the same system.
+However, **log formats can vary significantly** between systems—or even between different sources within the same system.
 To handle this diversity, Splunk assigns each log format a **unique sourcetype**, allowing index-time processing to be tailored accordingly.

+Rule of thumb:
+- Two log sources from the same system with different formats --> Assign each log source an unique sourcetype
+- Two log sources from the same system have the same format --> Assign both log sources the same sourcetype
+- Two log sources from different systems have the same format --> Assign each log source an unique sourcetype

 ### **What is a Sourcetype?**